 The never planar AFS can be identified by its shorted body (13 mm).

-Take a look this the better Descriptions for Diagnostic these Sensors in "Story of the Month" page.
+Take a look this the better Descriptions for Diagnostic these Sensors in Articles of Diagnostic Page.